-There’s no stopping social enterprises from helping communities even amid the ongoing COVID-19 pandemic.
-In the Philippines, several social entrepreneurs have considered innovative solutions just to protect their businesses and people, and to respond sustainably to the changing times.
+There’s no stopping social enterprises from helping communities despite the ongoing COVID-19 pandemic.
+In the Philippines, several social entrepreneurs have considered innovative solutions just to protect their businesses and people and to respond sustainably to the changing times.

-“We are happy that our BPI Sinag social enterprises are leading the pack, rising to the challenge of making sure their employees, customers, and communities continue to thrive and survive even in these challenging times.
+“We are happy that our BPI Sinag social enterprises are leading the pack, rising to make sure their employees, customers, and communities continue to thrive and survive even in these challenging times.
 Innovation and continuous reinvention play key roles in our survival and sustainability as a society moving forward,” said BPI Foundation Executive Director Owen Cammayo.

 When the pandemic first hit the country in March 2020, Coffee For Peace, a social enterprise in Davao, decided to close one of its two coffee shops.
-Upon making this crucial decision, the management’s main priority shifted to supporting all of their employees and making sure they will still be able to provide for their families.
+Upon making this crucial decision, the management’s main priority shifted to supporting all of their employees and ensuring they could still provide for their families.